mxcl/PromiseKit/Documentation/CommonPatterns.md

 # Common Patterns

-One feature of promises that makes them so useful is that that are composable;
+One feature of promises that makes them so useful is that they are composable;
 enabling complex, yet safe asynchronous patterns that would otherwise be quite intimidating with traditional methods.